-Fails to start weblogic instances maintenance of Admin server as well as all managed servers etc. Troubleshooting in weblogic is find out the cause(Server fail, Server shutdown, SSL issue, Thread stuck, etc…) of weblogic server failure if it occur by servers logs
+Fails to start weblogic instances maintenance of Admin server as well as all managed servers etc. Troubleshooting in weblogic is found out the cause(Server fail, Server shutdown, SSL issue, Thread stuck, etc…) of WebLogic server failure if it occurs by servers logs

 Troubleshooting Common Problems

 You can do several things to help prevent problems before you boot the cluster.

 Your WebLogic Server license must include the clustering feature.
 If you try to start a cluster without a clustering license, you will see the error message Unable to find a license for clustering.

 Check the Server Version Numbers

 All Managed Servers in a cluster and the cluster's Administration Server should run under the same version of WebLogic Server.
 The major and minor version numbers (e.g 9.1), service packs, and attached patch levels should be the same across the cluster.